aniellodesanto/aniellodesanto.github.io/about.md

 </table>

 <p  style="text-align:justify">I am an Assistant Professor in the Linguistics Department at the  University of Utah.
-I am a computational psycholinguist, also interested in mathematical approaches to linguistic theory (mostly dealing with issues in syntax and phonology).
+I am a computational psycholinguist, also interested in mathematical approaches to linguistic theory (mostly dealing with issues in theoretical syntax and phonology).
 At U of U, I direct the MathEmatics of Language and cOgnition Lab (<A HREF="https://aniellodesanto.github.io/MeLo/">MeLo</A>).
 I am also affiliated with the <A HREF="https://sites.google.com/view/speech-acquisition-lab/">Speech Acquisition Lab</A>, and a member of the inter-departmental <A HREF="https://sites.google.com/view/speech-acquisition-lab/clarg-speaker-series?authuser=0">CLARG</A> group.
 </p>